Copy/Pasting the ShortcodeBack to top

 Shortcode with ArgumentsBack to top

-Adding some of the arguments from the list lower down this page will control how the booking portal appears and the information it contains.
+Adding some of the arguments from the list lower down this page controls how the booking portal appears and the information it contains.
 Below is an example of what this shortcode might look like:

 Extending the ShortcodeBack to top